LeRoy Samse

 LeRoy Perry Samse (September 13, 1883 – May 1, 1956) was an American athlete who competed mainly in the pole vault.
 Samse represented the United States in the 1904 Summer Olympics held in St Louis, United States in the pole vault where he won the silver medal.

-Samse attended Kokomo High School from 1899-1902, before enrolling at Indiana University where he was reportedly introduced to the pole vault by coach James H. Horne.
+Samse attended Kokomo High School from 1899 to 1902, before enrolling at Indiana University where he was reportedly introduced to the pole vault by coach James H. Horne.
 Samse was acknowledged for having set a world record in the pole vault at a Western Intercollegiate Conference meet in Evanston, Illinois on June 2, 1906.
 His vault of 12' 4 7/8" beat the mark of 12' 3" set three days earlier in New York by Alfred Carlton Gilbert of Yale University.